lm2r/lmrun/service/README.md

 # Sky Services
-multi-cloud MLOps services
+> multi-cloud MLOps services

+Any VM initialized with `k3s_server.py` is a main K3s node.
+Any VM initialized with `k3s_agent.py` is a K3s agent.
+There is only a single active main node at a time and agents always connect to the most recent.
+The main node should always be provisioned first and decommissioned last to preserve the LMRun cluster integrity.
+Finally, agents expect a main node launched with `sky launch -c main`, as defined by `K3S_SERVER_NAME` in `k3s_agent.py`.

-- `sky launch -c main main.yaml` to launch the main K3s cluster node
+- `sky launch -c main main.yaml` to launch a minimal main K3s node
+- `sky launch -c main main-phoenix.yaml` to include a [Phoenix](https://phoenix.arize.com) server cohosted with the main K3s node

 ## Fixed private IPs
 *power users only*